-GEO Location.
-Drawing reliable conclusions from the geographic information of tweets is challenging due to the limited number of geolocated tweets available, as they represent less than .10% of the total number of tweets.
+GEO Location Drawing reliable conclusions from the geographic information of tweets is challenging due to the limited number of geolocated tweets available, as they represent less than .10% of the total number of tweets.
 Despite this limitation, the presented findings remain valuable, especially in identifying activities originating from rural areas with small populations.
 Such observations may strengthen the assumption that farmers are engaged in the topics related to the upcoming event, warranting further investigation into the sentiment towards these subjects.
 Future research endeavors could explore the possibility of extracting geographic information from the tweet text.

-Number of Tweets.
-Revealed peaks and valleys in Twitter activity may raise further questions about the reasons behind increases or decreases in activity.
-Currently, OSINT analysts only use information on the volume of tweets.
-Valuable insight into Twitter behavior can be obtained by comparing activity of multiple days, a feature not currently available in the tools that are used.
+Number of Tweets The analysis has revealed peaks and valleys in Twitter activity that raise further questions about the reasons behind increases or decreases in activity.
+Currently, OSINT analysts only provide information on the volume of tweets, but comparing activity on different days can offer valuable insight into Twitter behavior relative to other days, a feature not currently available in the tools that are used.
 As such, it is recommended that future investigations explore the feasibility of establishing a baseline against which the number of tweets can be contextualized.

-Top Ten Tweets.
-The top ten tweets offer insights, but the OSINT analysts stated that their usage is subject to legal constraints.
+Top Ten Tweets The top ten tweets offer insights, but the OSINT analysts stated that their usage is subject to legal constraints.
 When the level of granularity is such that it can be traced back to a single tweet or user, the privacy of that user may be compromised.
-Nevertheless, general descriptions of the most frequent topics among the top favorited and retweeted messages are "useful in specific cases" when safety is preferred over privacy.
+Nevertheless, general descriptions of the most frequent topics among the top favorited and retweeted messages are "useful in specific cases" when safety is preferred over privacy, according to the OSINT team.

-Hashtags.
-The present tooling includes word clouds to visualize topics and their respective frequency of occurrence.
-However, the proposed approach is more comprehensive, since it involves connections of hashtags, allowing for a deeper understanding of the relationships between topics.
+Hashtags The present tooling includes the use of word clouds to visualize topics and their respective frequency of occurrence.
+However, the proposed approach is more comprehensive, since it involves connecting hashtags that occur in the same tweets, allowing for a deeper understanding of the relationships between topics.
 By analyzing these connections, it is possible to identify distinct clusters of common topics, as well as examine the connections between a singular topic and a variety of other less common topics.
 Such visualizations offer valuable information for discovering the underlying relationships and connections between different topics.

-Emojis.
-The use of emojis in isolation may not provide substantial insights; however, when combined with hashtag networks, they may hold potential value.
+Emojis The use of emojis in isolation may not provide substantial insights; however, when combined with the previously mentioned hashtag network, this approach may hold potential value.
 Typically, textual constructs, such as emojis, are excluded from OSINT analyses, because the same sentiment can be extracted from the surrounding text alone.

-Websites.
-During the COVID-19 pandemic, websites were frequently used to investigate the spread of false information on social media platforms.
-The presented Table of websites illustrates the prevalence of certain platforms, which could potentially shed light on the demographics of the participating members.
+Websites During the COVID-19 pandemic, websites were frequently used to investigate the spread of false information on social media platforms.
+The presented Table of websites illustrates the prevalence of certain platforms in the analyzed tweets, which could potentially shed light on the demographics of the participating members.

-Sentiment.
-The expression of discomfort is a useful metric for gaining insights into groups that require additional attention.
+Sentiment The expression of discomfort is a useful metric for gaining insights into groups that require additional attention.
 Typically, models provide only a score without further explanation.
 By presenting example tweets along with their sentiment scores, OSINT analysts can extract additional information, enhancing the model's transparency.